 Before I thought it was a totally Filipino recipe but after I moved to Malaysia I saw something similar in the name of Kue putu but instead of purple colour the Malaysian version is green flavoured with pandan leaves.
 Then after more research I found out that this type of dish is believed to have originated from Indian puttu.

 Here in New Zealand its quite hard to make it since you need two special items and ingredients to make it right, first is the black glutinous rice which luckily is available at the Asian grocers here and another one is where it is cooked, a vessel that technically is a steamer but it should be able to direct the steam into a bamboo tube where the puto will be cooked.
 Apart from that the process in making this requires a lot of waiting time since the traditional way of making need at least an overnight soaking of the glutinous rice, grinding the rice on a grinding stone manually and draining excess water using a cotton sack to dry it out leaving the moisture only.
 Luckily, I found a way to making this without some of the key elements but still tastes the same, so if you want to do it also at home continue on to the recipe below and let me know how it turned out for you.

-- Place the mixture in a lightly greased shallow tray, place in a steamer then steam for 20 minutes in really high heat or until cooked and tender.
+Place the mixture in a lightly greased shallow tray, it should be no more than 2 cm in thickness.
+Do not press or compact, it should be loose otherwise it will come out really hard, place in a steamer then steam for 20 minutes in really high heat or until cooked and tender.